Scalable, ab initio protocol for quantum simulating SU($N$)$\times$U(1) Lattice Gauge Theories: Introduction

 Over the last ten years, there has been growing interest in utilizing quantum simulators to tackle the physics of gauge theories~\cite{Wiese2013,Preskill:2018aa,Zohar_2015,Dalmonte:2016jk,Banuls_2020,bauer2023quantum} - the back-bone of the standard model of particle physics.
 The main motivation behind this research line is the fact that gauge theories represent formidable computational challenges~\cite{Montvay1994}: while classical simulations have been tremendously successful in qualitatively and quantitatively clarifying key aspects of quantum chromodynamics (including, e.g., its phase diagram at zero chemical potential~\cite{Fukushima_2010,deTar2015} and its low-lying energy spectrum~\cite{RevModPhys.84.449}), several pivotal scenarios, such as real-time dynamics and finite baryon density, remain inaccessible to any known classical algorithm.

-Starting from early theoretical proposals~\cite{Banuls_2020} and from the pioneering trapped ion experiments of Ref.~\cite{ExpPaper}, the quantum simulation of Abelian lattice gauge theories (LGTs)~\cite{Wilson74} has already been shown to scale beyond simple building blocks~\cite{Anderlini_2007,Trotzky_2008,Schweizer_2019,Mil_2020,Yang_2020} to regimes where classical simulations are challenging, if not prohibitive~\cite{Bernien2017,zhou2021thermalization,farrell2023scalable}.
-Oppositely, while digital schemes for non-Abelian LGTs have been already demonstrated in small scale experiments in Ref.~\cite{Klco_2020,atas2021su2}, no scalable non-Abelian LGTs quantum simulators exist to date.
+Starting from early theoretical proposals~\cite{Banuls_2020} and from the pioneering trapped ion experiments of Ref.~\cite{ExpPaper}, the quantum simulation of Abelian lattice gauge theories (LGTs) has already been shown to scale beyond simple building blocks~\cite{Anderlini_2007,Trotzky_2008,Schweizer_2019,Mil_2020,Yang_2020} to regimes where \review{classical simulations are challenging, with prospect of becoming prohibitive for longer timescales or larger systems}~\cite{Bernien2017,zhou2021thermalization,farrell2023scalable}.
+Oppositely, while digital schemes for non-Abelian LGTs have been already demonstrated in small scale experiments in Ref.~\cite{Klco_2020,Atas2021,Ciavarella2021}, no scalable non-Abelian LGTs quantum simulators exist to date.
 Such dearth is particularly severe in view of the motivations above, that are mostly dealing with SU$(N)$ gauge theories.
 The main roadblock for quantum simulating non-Abelian models stems from the fundamentally more complex nature of non-Abelian Gauss law in terms of quantum engineering: in particular, it is extremely challenging to constrain the dynamics of a quantum simulator in such a way that only gauge invariant states are populated.
-Presently, there exist only a few proposals that have addressed this~\cite{Banerjee2013,Zohar_2013,Tagliacozzo_2013,Rico_2018,Kasper2020}, focusing on conceptual aspects of such challenge.
+Presently, there exist only a few proposals that have addressed this \review{\cite{Banerjee2013,Zohar_2013,Zohar2013,Tagliacozzo_2013,Rico_2018,Bender_2018,Kasper2020,Kasper_2020,Mathew2022,GonzalezCuadra2022,halimeh2023spin}.
+In particular, Refs. ~\cite{Tagliacozzo_2013,Bender_2018,Kasper2020,Kasper_2020,GonzalezCuadra2022} employed digital or hybrid schemes, which are much more flexible but are typically expected to be harder to scale to large systems, compared to analog ones.
+Refs.~\cite{Rico_2018,Mathew2022} utilized explicit, exact integration of some degrees of freedom, which makes the simulation considerably simpler in one-dimension, but cannot be easily applied in higher dimensions.
+Finally, Refs.~\cite{Banerjee2013,Zohar_2013,Zohar2013,halimeh2023spin} are somewhat closer in spirit to our work here.
+They considered analogue simulation schemes for cold atoms in optical lattices, where spin-exchange or superexchange processes are used to induce the gauge-matter coupling, and gauge invariance is protected utilizing a combination of local constraints and spin symmetry.
+These references focused on conceptually novel aspects of realizing non-Abelian lattice gauge theory dynamics, and did not discuss how the complicated interplay of tuned lattice potentials and interactions can be mapped onto concrete physical systems. }